reginaldo-teixeira-ou-regis/github-content-trybe/m-1-dev-web-fundamentals/block-5-js-dom-events-and-web-storage/day-2-js-working-with-elements/5.2-content-exercises/README.md

-Practicing with the exercises from within the content!
+lPracticing with the exercises from within the content!